josh-works/intermediaterubycom/index.md

 👉 Do you work in Ruby and/or Rails?

+👉 Do you pair as much as you can with senior developers?

 👉 Even with all of the existing resources out there, _do you still feel a bit stuck?_

 **I feel your pain, and I can help through this stage in your career.**

 I'm Josh.
 I'm on a quest to figure out how to most effectively help early-career software developers most quickly become "mid-career" software developers.
 I got my first software development job in 2017, and spent a long time feeling frustrated about my pace of growth while on the job.

+Fast-forward to 2020, I've certainly grown into a solid developer, but I feel like I still have holes in my knowledge, and I should know more than I do, with my four years in the industry.

+**I will help you gain the experience of my four years in way, way less time than it took me.**

-Many, many other software developers who've gotten their first job have told me they also felt frustrated with their pace of learning and growth.
+Many, many other software developers who are in their first job have told me they also felt frustrated with their pace of learning and growth.

 So, how do we fix this problem?
 How do we learn more, in order to build better systems?
 Why should we even care about this?